rohald89/FSJS-TD-Unit6/README.md

 - Using Pug templates and Express to render the different pages

 ## Additional Features
-- Personalized styling (buttons, )
+- Personalized styling (buttons, font color scheme)
 - Next button to navigate through the projects on the project page
 - Cleaned up code by adding routes folder and errors.js